sbelomet/minishell/README.md

 ### Usage

-Important note - This was coded on Mac
+Prerequisites: This was coded on Mac, the readline library needs to be installed (the include paths in the Makefile may need to be changed)
 1. `make`
 2. `./minishell`
 3. exit or Ctrl+D on empty line to quit the program